Christina Shannon, ND, MBA, FABNO

 "Every day I feel honored to be a part of my patients’ lives and that of their families.
 It means so much to me personally to be able to help them throughout their journeys."

-- Doctorate, Naturopathic Medicine - Bastyr University, Kenmore, WA
+- Doctor of Naturopathic Medicine - Bastyr University, Kenmore, WA

 - BS, Marketing - State University of New York, New York